VincentMatthys/42_Fillit/README.md

 smallest possible square, but in some cases, this square may have holes when some given pieces won’t fit perfectly with others.

+You can find the subject in the directory `subjects/` on this repository.

 ## Generator
 You can generate pieces with